Effect by Example: Next.js API Handler (App Router)

 (

-const mainLive: Layer.Layer<void, never, never>
+const mainLive: Layer.Layer<never, never, never>

 mainLive